43 Summer Health Dangers You’re Probably Ignoring

 Shark attacks close to the shore

-Experts swear that shark attacks are rare (and the statistics confirm that), but no one wants to end up as a snack for one of the world’s most terrifying predators.
+Experts say that shark attacks are rare (and the statistics confirm that), but no one wants to end up as a snack for one of the world’s most terrifying predators.
 According to the National Ocean Service, attacks are more prevalent near the shore, usually in front of a sandbar or between sandbars, where sharks can get trapped by low tide, and near steep drop-offs, where shark prey congregates.
-Be shark-smart in the water by staying in groups, by swimming during the day, and by ditching brightly colored bathing suits and shiny jewelry, which can apparently attract the wrong kind of dorsal-finned attention.
+Be smart in the water by staying in groups, by swimming during the day, and by ditching brightly colored bathing suits and shiny jewelry, which can apparently attract the wrong kind of dorsal-finned attention.

 Drinking while boating

 Drinking and driving don’t mix—and goes for boats as well as cars.
 According to statistics from the Coast Guard, there were 4,463 boating accidents, 701 deaths, 2,903 injuries, and $49 million of property damage in 2016.
 Alcohol was the biggest contributing factor in accidents with fatalities.
+(Here are tips to help you cut back on alcohol.)

 Things that sting